-If your update fails or creates problems, it will often give you an installation error code.
+If your general update or featured update to the Windows 10 April or October 2018 Update fails or creates problems, it will often give you an installation error code.
 The codes don’t tell you much by themselves, but they do include a lot of useful info if you hop online and consult Microsoft’s guide on the matter.
 Below, we’ve included a table highlighting some of the more common errors.

 |0x80073712||A file needed by Windows Update is likely damaged or missing.|